Nivethitha167/Password-generator/README.md

 # Password-generator
-The password generator web application is created by using HTML, CSS and JAVASCRIPT.
+This password generator web application is created by using HTML, CSS and JAVASCRIPT.